magento/devdocs/src/guides/v2.4/comp-mgr/trouble/current-search-engine.md

 ## If your search engine is `elasticsearch`

-Elasticsearch versions 6 and lower no longer supported.
+Elasticsearch versions 6 and earlier no longer supported.

 A value of `elasticsearch` indicates your down-level version of Magento is configured to use Elasticsearch 2.x.
 This version of Elasticsearch is no longer supported.